Staff Directory

 • Grace Brennan supports the Center’s research and programmatic work on land, agriculture & food systems.
 She received a BA in anthropology on the political ecology track from Barnard College.
 As an undergraduate, she worked for Campus Sustainability and Climate Action.
 She wrote her senior thesis on the socio-ecological risk of nuclear power, comparing perspectives from power plant communities and nuclear engineers.
 She also served as a research assistant on an archeological project supporting land and water rights for a tribal nation in New Mexico.

-• Esther Akwii is a Legal Researcher at the Columbia Center on Sustainable Investment, with a focus on Land, Agriculture & Food Systems.
-Prior to joining CCSI, she was a senior clinical fellow at the Harvard Law School Food Law and Policy Clinic.
-She also has worked at the Center for Agriculture and Food Systems (CAFS) at Vermont Law School, and at the Food and Agriculture Organization of the United Nations (FAO).
-Her prior experience includes work on land tenure, right to food, farm viability, food loss and waste, food security, climate change, and natural resource governance.
-She holds a Master of Laws in Food and Agriculture Law, with distinction from Vermont Law School and a Bachelor of Laws (Hons) degree from Makerere University.
+• Esther Akwii is a Legal Researcher at the Columbia Center on Sustainable Investment, focusing on Land, Agriculture, and Food Systems.
+Before joining CCSI, she was a senior clinical fellow at the Harvard Law School Food Law and Policy Clinic.
+She was also an adjunct professor at Vermont Law School and worked with the Center for Agriculture and Food Systems.
+She has also worked at the headquarters of the Food and Agriculture Organization of the United Nations in Rome, Italy.
+Esther’s expertise spans a broad range of topics, including land tenure, livestock agriculture, the right to food, farm viability, food loss and waste, food security, climate change, and natural resource governance.
+She holds a Master of Laws (LL.M.) in Food and Agriculture Law (with Distinction) from Vermont Law School and a Bachelor of Laws (Hons) from Makerere University.
 She also holds a Postgraduate Diploma in Legal Practice and a Diploma in Law (First Class) from the Law Development Centre.

 • Denise Hearn is a writer, applied researcher, and advisor focused on how economic power and paradigms shape our world.
 She advises governments, financial institutions, companies, and nonprofits on antitrust, economic policy, and new economic thinking.
 She co-authored The Myth of Capitalism: Monopolies and the Death of Competition – named one of the Financial Times’ Best Books of 2018.
 Her writing has been translated into 9 languages and featured in publications such as: The Financial Times, The Globe and Mail, Stanford Social Innovation Review, Responsible Investor, and The Washington Post.
 She currently authors the Embodied Economics newsletter.
 She is Advisory Board Chair of The Predistribution Initiative and was previously a Senior Fellow at the American Economic Liberties Project.
 She has an MBA from the Oxford Saïd Business School and a BA in International Studies from Baylor University.